tunirsaha/Usheru-Registration-Form/README.md

 ## Usage

+Please Note:

-The API responses are stored in assets/json/ folder.
+1. The API responses are stored in 'assets/json/' folder.
-Some already created usernames are 'admin123' and 'admin456' for negative scenario testing.
+2. Some already created usernames are 'admin123' and 'admin456' for negative scenario testing.
+3. For testing API Failures, the .json files need to be modified

 ## Development server